therealmbittarelli/run-actions-locally-proto/README.md

 ## nektos/act

 Act leverages the Docker API, which is a technology that I have only danced around 💃  and thus I have very little to say about it.
-That's a deep dive for another Research Central quest! 🛡️ ⚔️  But if you're interested, there's a bit of an explanation about _how_ Act leverages the Docker API in the documentation, linked below.
+I can tell you the basics, here - that Docker is a more lightweight, scalable alternative to a virtual machine.
+That's a deep dive for another Research Central quest, though! 🛡️ ⚔️ But if you're interested, there's a bit of an explanation about _how_ Act leverages the Docker API in the Act documentation, linked below.

 ## :computer:&nbsp; Environment setup